karanchahal/papers/activation.md

 ## Leaky Relu

-The RELu was modified to solve the zero centered problem.
+The RELU was modified to solve the zero centered problem.

 It is given by